tsklxiv/subreply-css/README.md

 ## v0.4 (01/07/2022)

-- 41d1a3f - (HEAD -> main) Reduce the size of images so that they doesn't look too big, but are still easily visible
+- Reduce the size of images so that they doesn't look too big, but are still easily visible
-- 39090f2 - Making the --regular size look bigger so it doesn't look so tiny on desktop
+- Making the --regular size look bigger so it doesn't look so tiny on desktop

 # Copyright and credits